-Finally, restart and enable the packetfence-pfconnector-remote service:
+Finally, restart the packetfence-pfconnector-remote service:

+'''

-systemctl restart packetfence-pfconnector-remote systemctl enable packetfence-pfconnector-remote
+systemctl restart packetfence-pfconnector-remote

+'''

 Once your pfconnector is started, you can now point your network equipment to use the pfconnector's IP address for RADIUS and the captive portal like you would do with a typical onpremise PacketFence server.
-When defining the RADIUS secret in PacketFence and in your network equipment, always use the value inside /usr/local/pf/conf/local\secret.
+When defining the RADIUS secret in PacketFence and in your network equipment, always use the value inside /usr/local/pf/conf/local_secret.